slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "When you are stuck, sleep on it.
 Let your subconscious work for you."
 -- Kevin Kelly*

-> *"A lesson taught with humor is a lesson retained."
--- Ruth Westheimer*

-> *"If you are not failing every now and again, it’s a sign you’re not doing anything very innovative."
--- Woody Allen*

-> *"If a man will begin with certainties he shall end in doubts; but if he will be content to begin with doubts he shall end in certainties."
--- Francis Bacon*

-> *"The right way to do things is not to try to persuade people you’re right but to challenge them to think it through for themselves."
--- Noam Chomsky*

 > *"You should take the approach that you’re wrong.
 Your goal is to be less wrong."
 -- Elon Musk*

-> *"Knowledge isn’t free.
-You have to pay attention."
+> *"A lesson taught with humor is a lesson retained."
--- Richard Feynman*
+-- Ruth Westheimer*

 > *"You can only be as good as you dare to be bad."
 -- John Barrymore*

-> *"Tell me and I forget.
-Teach me and I remember.
-Involve me and I learn."
--- Benjamin Franklin*

-> *"It is impossible for a man to learn what he thinks he already knows."
--- Epictetus*

 ### Improving by experience